jpvasquez-econ/RUV/1-Data-Codes/ReadMe.md

  *1-Data-Codes/7-Exposure.Rmd*

  - **Goal:**
-1) Calculate employment levels by state-sector for year 2000 using BLS and CENSUS.
+1) Calculate employment levels by state-sector for the year 2000 using BLS and CENSUS.
-2) Calculate the 2000-2007 change in imports from China to the US and other advanced economies; to run a linear regression using the change of sector US imports from China as the dependent variable and the change of sector  advanced economies' imports from China as the independent variable.
+2) Calculate the 2000-2007 change in imports from China to the US and other advanced economies to run a linear regression using the change of sector US imports from China as the dependent variable and the change of sector advanced economies' imports from China as the independent variable.
 3) Compute the exposure measures of equation (16) from the manuscript.
  - **Source:** `1-Data-Codes/0-Raw_Data`
 and `1-Data-Codes/1-Intermediate_Processed_Data`